 - selected publications written by the individual or which are very rare (if not already held by the Library)

-This list is only a guide; please consult Library staff if you have any doubts about the types of records that may be of interest.
+This list is only a guide; please consult with us if you have any doubts about the types of records that may be of interest.
 It may be that the records are unique to you and your life and as such are vital to a complete record or your life or career.

-Records the Library may not be interested in include:
+Records the Library may not be interested in: